Skip to Content

 Here are some general recommendations based on pickup type.
 These aren’t rules — just starting points based on how these circuits behave in actual guitars.

-• Recommended: 590pF + 150K (parallel or series).
-Preserves clarity while smoothing out the taper
+P90s — 590pF + 150K parallel or series.
+Preserves clarity while smoothing the taper.
+Series version can help tame aggressive brightness.

 If you’re not sure where to start, the 590pF + 150K parallel is a solid middle-ground option that works well in most setups.